sukh1996singh/hello-world/README.md

 hi aliens!

 Sukh here, I like working out
-I can lift more wights at the moon when i work out there.
+I can lift more wights at the moon when I work out there.